Kleptomania symptoms and treatment

 - Feeling pleasure, relief, or gratification while stealing

 - Feeling terrible guilt, remorse, self-loathing, shame, or fear of arrest after the theft

 - Return of the urges and a repetition of the kleptomania cycle

 1. Inability to resist powerful urges to steal items that you don’t need

 A kleptomaniac experiences strong urges or cravings for stealing.
 These cravings or impulses are like those that people with drug addiction experience before using drugs.
-In fact, kleptomania also has elements associated with addiction.
-Someone with kleptomania usually has cravings to steal something they don’t need.
+In fact, kleptomania has elements associated with addiction.
+An individual with kleptomania usually has cravings to steal something they don’t need.

-They don’t plan to steal anything, nor do they want to steal stuff that they can use or get other benefits from them.
+They don’t plan to steal anything, nor do they want to steal stuff that they use or get other benefits from them.
 Instead, patients with this condition have a compulsive need to take something they don’t even like, need, or want.
-It’s useful to remember that kleptomania is an impulse control disorder, meaning a person can’t control or ignore the compulsive urges to steal.
+It’s useful to remember that kleptomania is an impulse control disorder, meaning a person isn’t able to control or ignore the compulsive urges to steal.
 A person with kleptomania knows what they’re doing is wrong, but they are unable to help it.

 2. Feeling increased tension, anxiety, or arousal leading up to the theft